-As soon as hydrangeas are cut the stems should immediately be put into tepid water.
+As soon as hydrangeas are cut, the stems should immediately be put into tepid water.
+And adding a little bit of flower food to it would be a great idea too.
 Use a sharp knife or clippers to cut each stem on a diagonal and submerge!

 Cut hydrangeas in the morning and choose only the most mature blooms.
 They will look a little more papery than others.

-Use clean, room temperature water for cut hydrangeas.
-If you have floral preservative use it too.
+Use clean, room-temperature water for cut hydrangeas.
+If you have floral preservatives, use them too.
 You can find a good cut flower preservative HERE.

 Yes, boiling water!
 Hydrangeas produce a “sap” that clogs their stems and blocks water from traveling up it to those gorgeous blooms.
 The boiling water helps to do away with the sap.

 Put boiling water into a cup.
-Dip each stem into the boiling water for 30 seconds and immediately put them into a vase or container filled with room temperature water (see directions above).
+Dip each stem into the boiling water for 30 seconds and immediately put them into a vase or container filled with room temperature water.

 You can also keep cut hydrangeas from wilting by using alum powder.
-Dip the stems into the alum and put into a clean vase.
-Make sure to mark the alum container “for hydrangeas only” as you do not want to use it for any other use.
-You can find alum in the spice aisle of your local grocers.
+Dip the stems into alum and put them into a clean vase.
+Make sure to mark the alum container “for hydrangeas only,” as you do not want to use it for anything else.

 Replacing the water in the vase or containers that hold hydrangeas will keep them fresher longer!
-Also, give hydrangeas a fresh cut and dip them in boiling watern or alum before putting them in the fresh water!
+Also, give hydrangeas a fresh cut and dip them in boiling water or alum before putting them in clean water!

-It takes a little extra care to have a big beautiful bouquet of hydrangeas gracing your home… but it is sooooo worth it!
+It takes a little extra care to have a big beautiful bouquet of hydrangeas gracing your home, but it is so worth it!